Bahnhofstraße 12

 Rothenburg

-Along the Tauber you head towards Gebsattel.
+The route continues along the Tauber towards Gebsattel.
 There you cross the river and follow a disused railway line.

-If you want to shorten the route, continue past Diebach on the "Alte Bahnlinie" (AB) or "Fränkischer Wasserweg" (FW) cycle path to Unteroestheim, where the "bottomless pit" can be found southwest of the village.
+If you want to take a shortcut, continue past Diebach on the "Alte Bahnlinie" (AB) or "Fränkischer Wasserweg" (FW) cycle path to Unteroestheim, where you will find the "Bodenlose Loch" to the south-west of the village.
 However, the route via Insingen is worthwhile because of the pretty village centre.

 The "bottomlessness" of this natural monument is not to be taken literally.
 It is a gypsum karst spring.

-From a 6-metre-deep and 8-metre-wide gully in the middle of the 15-metre-wide pond, the so-called hole, 60 to 80 litres of water gush out every second.
+Every second, 60 to 80 litres of water flow out of a 6-metre-deep and 8-metre-wide gorge in the middle of the 15-metre-wide pond, the so-called hole.
 The water contains calcium sulphate, i.e. gypsum in dissolved form.
-The spring was formed by karstification of a gypsum layer in the soil.
-The water has to penetrate layers of clay above it to reach the surface.
+The spring was created by karstification of a layer of gypsum in the ground.
+The water has to penetrate overlying layers of clay in order to reach the surface.
 It has found its outlet in the funnel-shaped hole.
-The bluish to turquoise gorge is overgrown with numerous aquatic plants.
+The blue to turquoise shimmering gorge is overgrown with numerous aquatic plants.
 The spring water flows into the Tauber via the Oestheimer Bach stream.

 Auf der Heiligenwiese